Yes Session will let you tell your idea to a sympathetic listener.

 - You can email your idea out to yourself (or to anyone, really) by touching the "Mail" button.
 You can edit the text in the message, and can also cancel it without sending.

 If you are using headphones or earbuds, you won't be able to record the prompts, and you'll only hear your responses!

 Your recorded idea is in AAC format, called "yes-session-temp.aac".

 Yes Session has some controls to make it more responsive.

 - You can adjust the silence level with the arrow in the slider on the front screen,

 - and adjust the amount of time ("silence time") it has to be 'silent' before encouraging you (the default is 0.5 seconds),

 - and also the amount of time ("talk time") you should be continuously talking in order for Yes Session to recognize that it's not just hearing background noise (the default is 0.75 seconds).

-You can use the iTunes Document interface to add your own audio.
+You can use the Finder (or iTunes Document interface on older iOSes) to add your own audio.
 Make sure it's in a .wav, .aac, .mp3, or .aif (or .aiff) format, and less than 30 seconds long.
 I like to make it 11025 Khz mono to take up less space.

 If you start your audio's name with a +, it will be added to the introductory phrases.
 The name of the file is displayed when it speaks, so name it appropriately!
 If there are several variants of the same phrase, just throw spaces after the name (before the extension) until it's unique!